 Different fire pit ideas

 It goes without saying that the market is inundated with various types of costly fire pits with a price tag that not everyone can afford.
-From gas-fueled tabletop fire pits to woodburning stainless steel and iron cast fire pit bowls, the choice is vast.
+The choice is vast, from gas-fueled tabletop fire pits to wood-burning stainless steel and iron cast fire pit bowls.
 However, why spend hundreds on something that you can quite easily make yourself?

 The fun of building an original feature that differs from anything you’ve come across before is simply not to miss.
 Still, it is always a good idea if you follow some general fire pit construction rules.

 - Raised fire pit – Whether it is built from stone, concrete slabs or bricks, a raised fire pit is not hard to install.

 - In-ground fire pit – If you are not afraid of breaking up a sweat, dig a circular or square hole and go from there.

 - Ready-made receptacle fire pit – You can recycle and repurpose a bowl, a large flowerpot or any other container made from a fireproof material and turn it into a garden “pyre” feature.

 - Mesh or gabion fire pit – A wire-mesh structure can give you the base for simple yet practical heating and lighting means for you and your friends when gathered outside after dark over a glass of wine on a nippy night.

 What materials you can use to build a fire pit